442nd Infantry Regiment: After the war

 Many Nisei veterans had difficulty finding houses in the continental United States.
 Their homes were occupied with new tenants.
 Due to the housing shortage, many Nisei veterans resorted to using federal housing programs.
 Many Nisei veterans used the G.I.
 Bill as an opportunity to attend university.
 Many Nisei became doctors, dentists, architects, scientists, engineers, and politicians in public office.

 Anti-Japanese sentiment remained strong into the 1960s, but faded along with other once-common prejudices, even while remaining strong in certain circles.
 Conversely, the story of the 442nd provided a leading example of what was to become the controversial model minority stereotype.

 According to author and historian Tom Coffman, men of the 100th/442nd/MIS dreaded returning home as second-class citizens.
 In Hawaii these men became involved in a peaceful movement.
 It has been described as the 100th/442nd returning from the battles in Europe to the battle at home.
 The non-violent revolution was successful and put veterans in public office in what became known as the Revolution of 1954.

 One notable effect of the service of the Japanese-American units was to help convince Congress to end its opposition towards Hawaii's statehood petition.
-Twice before 1959, residents of Hawaii asked to be admitted to the U.S. as the 49th state.
+Hawaii had been petitioning many times over 60 years to be admitted to the U.S. as the 49th state.
 The exemplary record of the Japanese Americans serving in these units and the loyalty showed by the rest of Hawaii's population during World War II allowed Hawaii to be admitted as the 50th state (Alaska was granted statehood just prior).

 In post-war American popular slang, the phrase "going For Broke" was adopted from the 442nd's unit motto "Go For Broke", which according to the 1951 film Go For Broke! was derived from the Hawaiian pidgin phrase used by craps shooters risking all their money on one roll of the dice.